croservices/cro/docs/reference/cro-http-client.md

 ## Proxying

-By default, `Cro::HTTP::Client` will honor the `HTTP_PROXY` and `HTTPS_PROXY`
+By default, `Cro::HTTP::Client` will honor the `HTTP_PROXY`, `HTTPS_PROXY`
-enrivonment variabless.
-It is also possible to pass the `http-proxy` and/or `https-proxy` arguments when constructing `Cro::HTTP::Client`; these will be used for all requests made with that instance (and take preference over any proxy found via the environment).
+and `NO_PROXY` enrivonment variables.
+It is also possible to pass the `http-proxy` and/or `https-proxy` named arguments when constructing `Cro::HTTP::Client`; these will be used for all requests made with that instance (and take preference over any proxy found via the environment, and furthermore cause `NO_PROXY` to be disregarded).

 It is not possible to override the proxy at a per-request level.
 There is no mechanism to ignore the `HTTP_PROXY` or `HTTPS_PROXY` environment variables,